maarten-pennings/Lego-Mindstorms/ms4/faq.md

 You can specify the _amount_ and the _direction_ (clockwise or counter clockwise).
 Note that if the amount is negative, the motor reverse the direction.

 The only thing that is missing in this command is _speed_.
-Lego decided to exclude speed from the motor blocks.
+LEGO decided to exclude speed from the motor blocks.
 Instead they have a separate set-speed block (5th in the figure above); it sets the default speed for that motor.
 We will see that some blocks do have a speed parameter, this takes precedence over the default speed.
 If there is no set-speed block, the defaults is 75%.